GiuliaZd/lec7Alg/activity1/README.md

 - Reproduce the behavior of the BFS algorithm for the following graph: https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/BFSPE.html

+  the answer:
+  Given below is the algorithm for BFS technique. there is a graph which we are going to traverse using the BFS algorithm.

+Let A be the root/starting node of the graph.

+Step 1: Start with node A and enqueue it to the queue.
+Step 2: Repeat the following steps for all the nodes in the graph.
+Step 3: Dequeue A and process it.
+Step 4: Enqueue all the adjacent nodes of S and process them.
+[END OF LOOP]
+Step 6: EXIT

 > You can refer to [link #4](#links) below.

 ## Task 5: Individual (at home)

 - There are two traditional approaches to representing graphs: The adjacency matrix and the adjacency list.
 What are the main differences in term of space/time complexity.
-You can refer to following link: https://www.baeldung.com/cs/adjacency-matrix-list-complexity
+You can refer to following link: https://www.baeldung.com/cs/adjacency-matrix-list-complexity the answer:

 ## Links